 In the event of a chemical leak or spill, the immediate affected area must be cleared and secured.
 Mark off the area to prevent anyone from entering and to help prevent exposure.
 If the spill or leak cannot be contained and appropriately marked off, retreat to an area of safety that is away from threat of exposure.
 Report the incident to management and if warranted, call 911.
-Once everyone is safe, management will call maintenance to request cleanup.
-FOLLOW REPORTING STRUCTURE
+Once everyone is safe, call Tristan Saltonstall (760-567-4557) who will request a cleanup. \\FOLLOW REPORTING STRUCTURE\\

 For further treatment of someone who has encountered a chemical on their face or body, Reference CHEMICAL SAFETY and follow the instructions on the Safety Data Sheet (SDS) for "First Aid" Treatment.
-The SDS are located in the pump room.
+The SDS is located in the office across from the fridge.